 - URI for each user profile to whom you wish to apply the filter.

 - URI for each attribute of each Date dimension for which you wish to define a filter.

 The above items can be retrieved from the Manage page in the GoodData project.
 If your project has a large number of users, you should use the GoodData APIs to retrieve the objects.
-For more information, see the API documentation.
+For more information, see API Reference.

 Applying a Rolling Time Period Data Permissions Filter